fiftydinar/gidro-os/README.md

   - Deluge
   - TutaMail
 - Set Text Editor to:
-  - use Nokia Pure text font
+  - use Nokia Pure Text T font
   - disable Restore Session
   - use higher contrast theme
   - highlight line numbers
-- Set Folio to use Nokia Pure text font
+- Set Folio to use Nokia Pure Text font
 - Set Calculator to separate thousands
-- Set Clapper (Videos) to use Nokia Pure font for subtitles
+- Set Clapper (Videos) to use Nokia Pure Text font for subtitles
 - Set Gapless to enable background playback
 - Set Terminal (Ptyxis) to don't restore session by default
 - Use cool BlueBuild boot & login-screen logo instead of Fedora